Corruption in Kyrgyzstan: From the year 2000

-In the Corruption Perceptions Index published annually by Transparency International, Kyrgyzstan is among the 50 most corrupt countries in the world.
+In 2024, Transparency International evaluated Kyrgyzstan in relation to 180 other countries in its Corruption Perceptions Index, where countries are scored on a scale of 0 to 100: 0 signifies a perception of a very corrupt public sector, and 100 a perception of a very honest public sector.
+The lowest and highest scores worldwide in 2024 were 8 and 90, with an average score of 43.
+Kyrgyzstan's score was 25.
+Transparency International also compared Kyrgyzstan to eighteen other countries of the Europe and Central Asia region, which collectively scored between 17 and 53, with an average of 35.
+Citing the fall of Kyrgyzstan's score from 31 in 2020 to 26 in 2023, Transparency International wrote, "In just four years, Kyrgyzstan (26) has turned from a bastion of democracy with a vibrant civil society to a consolidated authoritarian regime that uses its justice system to target critics."

-In 2021, Transparency International evaluated Kyrgyzstan in relation to the other countries of the Europe and Central Asia region.
-On Transparency International's worldwide 180-member Corruption Perceptions Index, countries are scored on a scale of 0 to 100, where 0 signifies a perception of a very corrupt public sector, and 100 a perception of a very honest public sector.
-The eighteen countries of the Europe and Central Asia region scored between 19 and 55; Kyrgyzstan, with a score of 27, was third from the bottom, signalling that it is perceived to be more corrupt than its neighbors.
-Transparency International reported that Kyrgyzstan has used the COVID-19 pandemic as an excuse to suppress journalism and public assemblies, and that the disposition of COVID-19 relief funds had been concealed.
+During 2022 the government used the Protection from False Information Law to block access to several news websites.
+Transparency International reported that in 2021 Kyrgyzstan used the COVID-19 pandemic as an excuse to suppress journalism and public assemblies, and that the disposition of COVID-19 relief funds had been concealed.

 Experts note that the turnover of the shadow economy is estimated at an average of 60% of the country's GDP, which is about 130 billion soms, since corruption is one of the ways to avoid the established system of taxation and state reporting.
 It is known that through corruption there is a redistribution of income in favor of certain corporate and social groups at the expense of the most vulnerable segments of the population who are unable to resist extortion and other corruption abuses.

 At the same time, some analysts argue that there is no fight against corruption in Kyrgyzstan, arrests of middle-level officials do not violate the bribery system, and no anti-corruption policy has been developed.

 One of the entrenched forms of corruption in modern Kyrgyzstan is the employment of relatives of officials of all ranks in structures with a high level of income, which can be considered as payment for their loyalty to the “adopters” and their structures.
 Relatives often become cover for business and property of officials by rewriting ownership.
 The press noted cases of such suspicion.
 In particular, the wives of the Matraimov brothers.